boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Zawadzki et al. (2013)</u> and <u>Rapp Py-Daniel (1988)</u> based on the following characters: greater than three (around eight to ten) predorsal plates limiting the posterior border of the supraoccipital; elongated caudal peduncle; caudal fin strongly emarginated; dark spots on lighter background; and lower lobe of caudal fin darker than upper lobe.<!-- Steindachner, 1881 plate on PDF page 101 (named Taf.
 IV.
 2.-->

-Fishes were caught.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Five individuals were caught by hand from woody substrates at the margin of the main river stem.
+Water temperature was 28.9&deg;C. An example of a live specimen is pictured in Figure YYY.

 ##### Figure